Kasha Kropinski

-Kasha Kropinski (born Katarzynka Kropiński 1991) is a South African film and television actress, voice over artist and a classical ballerina.
+Kasha Kropinski (born Katarzynka Kropiński 1991) is a South African-American actress.

 Personal life

 Kasha was born in South Africa, the daughter of Jacek Kropiński and Debbie Cochrane.
 Jacek is a filmmaker and Debbie is a former international model.

 Career

 Kasha started out at the age of 6, performing lead roles on stage with a Cape Town theatre troupe, Stagecraft.
 Her roles included Christopher Robin, Peter Rabbit, Noddy, Mowgli, Frankie Fox in Fantastic Mr Fox, earning high praise from theatre critics.

 At this time, Kasha also gained distinction in her Trinity College London Drama exams.
 Concurrently, Kasha also performed in Ballet Eisteddfods and earned 5 gold medal awards.

 At the age of 9, Kasha and her parents moved to Los Angeles where she began doing guest roles on TV: Angel, Without a Trace, State of Grace, Crossing Jordan, ER, The Shield, Dirt, and Zoey 101.
 She also did ADR (Automated Dialogue Replacement, or Additional Dialogue Recording: a form of audio dubbing) work for features Big Fish, The Hunted, The Village and Mrs. Harris.
 She voiced the puppy Penny in Disney's 101 Dalmatians II: Patch's London Adventure and Miss Holly in Disney's Prep and Landing Holiday Special.
 She also continued with her ballet and danced roles in the 2003 and 2004 productions of the Nutcracker ballets.

 On graduating from Carpenter Avenue Elementary School in Studio City, she received the President's Award for Outstanding Academic Excellence.
 Due to her ballet and acting schedule, she continued her schooling via a home-school program where she was offered to join the National Honor Society.

 At the age of 11, Kasha was chosen to perform the lead role in the proposed Andrew Lippa musical, A Little Princess, and took part in a Broadway presentation for investors in New York.